Why Workday and Okta make Good Bedfellows for Integration

 How does Okta handle assigning applications to users?

-Not only can we automatically onboard users but we also can make sure they have access to all applications they are supposed to are assigned to them automatically.
-Obviously, manually assigning and unassigning apps to new employees would be both inefficient and time-consuming.
+We not only automate user onboarding but also ensure that they are automatically assigned access to all the applications they need.
+Clearly, manually assigning and unassigning apps to new employees would be both inefficient and time-consuming.

 View Groups in Okta